Two systems that maximize mission success.

 Satellite tracks toward a remote region

-The ion bus has biased the ground track so the CubeSat passes over a target zone — somewhere with no professional ground station but a partner-operator terminal active below.
+The ion bus has biased the ground track so the CubeSat passes over a target zone — somewhere with no professional ground station but a Starlink-class terminal active below.

-As the region comes into view, the satellite connects to a participating terminal over the operator-enabled, licensed satellite-to-ground link — a camp, expedition base or remote site within the partner's network.
+As the region comes into view, the satellite connects to a participating terminal over a licensed satellite-to-ground link the operator would need to enable — a camp, expedition base or remote site on a network such as Starlink.

-The terminal passes the data into the operator's network, which carries it across its inter-satellite laser mesh to a gateway and onward to the mission over the internet — every leg on infrastructure the partner already runs.
+The terminal passes the data into the operator's network, which carries it across its inter-satellite laser mesh to a gateway and onward to the mission over the internet — every leg on infrastructure that network already runs.

 Blackout window collapses